hbwhbwhbw/writingworkflow/readme.md

 This means I mostly download law review articles from HeinOnline; Zotero's browser support is very good for Hein, and I can be sure that the pagination is correct.
 I use JStor and other databases for scholarship in other fields.

 I don't keep everything in Zotero.
-I download reports, letters, and SSRN preprints to my downloads folder, and use Hazel to automatically move those items into designated folders on Dropbox.
+I download reports, letters, and SSRN preprints to my downloads folder, and use Hazel to automatically move those items into designated folders within Dropbox.

 *I am curious whether Zotero plays better with Casetext, but I have not yet tried it.
 If Casetext had decent Zotero-readable metadata associated with legal decisions, it would be a gamechanger for me.